 Relationships are constantly evolving.
 The more time you spend with someone, the closer you get to them.
-You might start to notice their unusual habits or quirks, and you might find more things that the two of you disagree on.
+You’ll even start to notice their unusual habits or quirks, but you may also find more things that the two of you disagree on.
 In order for your relationship to withstand the test of time, it’s important to remember that changes happen, and it’s how you handle them that truly matter.
+Are the laws of love cruel?

-Here are seven cruel love laws you cannot avoid:
+Here are seven cruel laws of love you cannot avoid

 1. Trust Is Fragile